Career / Management

 Follow us

-Quick Definition: Project management experience is any experience which falls under the five separate process phases given by the PMP: Initiation, Planning, Execution, Monitoring and Controlling, and Closing.
-Even if you do not have the title of "Project Manager" on your resume, it's quite likely that you have experience that falls into one of these categories.
+Quick Definition: Project management experience is any experience that falls under the five separate process phases provided by the PMP: Initiation, Planning, Execution, Monitoring and Controlling, and Closing.
+Even if you don't have a "Project Manager" title on your resume, you likely have experience that falls into one of those categories.

 What is Project Management Experience?